willettjf/willettjf.github.io/index.md

 **Willett, J. F.**, Rodgers S., Stemmle, J. (2024). _Seeking the public health angle in Missouri newspaper coverage of the opioid crisis_ [Manuscript submitted for publication].
 Department of Strategic Communication, Missouri School of Journalism, University of Missouri.

 Zhang, W., Tsou, T.-H., Rodgers, S., & **Willett, J. F.** (2024). _Comparing personalization strategies in social network advertising: The role of impression motivation in persuasion outcomes_ [Manuscript submitted for publication].
-Department of Integrated Strategic Communication, University of Kentucky.
+Department of Strategic Communication, Missouri School of Journalism, University of Missouri.

 ### Refereed Conference Papers